bernhardsen/aco2023_csharp/README.md

 Tried to make this solution even shorter than those.
 I think I managed to keep most of the readability, except maybe the `CalculateLeniency` method.
 That one is just the algebraic formula I figured out just smashed together into one line.

+### Day 7: Camel Cards
+Fun problem.
+Same solution as the other languages.
+I do like the LINQ statements, and how the code reads.
+I think C# is my favorite solution for this problem.